 Changes to drug coverage

 If you have Medicare Part D (prescription drug) coverage, your plan’s drug list (formulary) will most likely change as new medicines are added and certain medicines are moved to a different cost tier or removed from the list.
+Stay up to date on drug formulary changes so you know what your plan covers and how much you’ll pay for medicines.

 Changes to your provider and pharmacy network